KartikChawla09/TakeLeap-Assignment/README.md

 ## Introduction

-Welcome to the TakeLeap Assignment Submission project!
+This is my submission for TakeLeap Assignment !
 This repository contains the codebase for the TakeLeap assignment.
 Follow the instructions below to set up and run the project on your local machine.

+## Visit the Deployed Site

+To visit the deployed version of the site, go to [https://kartiktakeleap.netlify.app/](https://kartiktakeleap.netlify.app/).

 ## Installation Instructions